Ready to Hire an Editor?

-Writerful Books provides book editing services for authors looking to hire an editor for developmental editing, line editing, copy editing or proofreading a manuscript.
-We highly recommend that your work is edited and proofread by a book editor before you submit a manuscript to a publisher.
+Writerful Books provides book editing services for authors looking to hire an editor for structural editing, line editing, copy editing or proofreading a manuscript.
+We highly recommend that your work is edited and proofread by a book editor BEFORE you submit a manuscript to a publisher.

 Many new writers don’t fully appreciate the difference between copy editing and line editing, let alone the effect an editor can have on a book’s success.
 Appreciating these differences can save you time and money as well as help you communicate more effectively with the editor before they begin editing your manuscript.